akshxyjagtap/RoadGuardian-Pothole-Detection-System-with-Dashboard/readme.md

 4. Run the Python script `pothole_detection.py`.
 5. Press 'q' to stop the video stream and terminate the detection process.

-### `test.mp4`
+### Example Video File

-This [video file](https://github.com/akshxyjagtap/Pothole-Detection-System-using-YOLO-Tiny-v4/blob/6b62af71427b198d772750a8daf432ebde423bb5/test.mp4) contains footage of roads with potholes, used for testing the pothole detection system.
+The [test.mp4](https://github.com/akshxyjagtap/Pothole-Detection-System-using-YOLO-Tiny-v4/blob/6b62af71427b198d772750a8daf432ebde423bb5/test.mp4) contains footage of roads with potholes, used for testing the pothole detection system.

-### `result.avi` and `pothole_coordinate/`

-These are the output files:
+### Output Files

-- [video file](https://github.com/akshxyjagtap/Pothole-Detection-System-using-YOLO-Tiny-v4/blob/6b62af71427b198d772750a8daf432ebde423bb5/result.avi) contains the resulting video with detected potholes highlighted.
+- [result.avi](https://github.com/akshxyjagtap/Pothole-Detection-System-using-YOLO-Tiny-v4/blob/6b62af71427b198d772750a8daf432ebde423bb5/result.avi): Contains the resulting video with detected potholes highlighted.
-- `pothole_coordinate/` is a folder that saves the location coordinates of detected potholes.
+- `pothole_coordinate/`: A folder that saves the location coordinates of detected potholes.

 ## Files and Directory Structure